 So, in summation, yes, you should always start out demanding a trial by a jury of 12.
 You can always ask to waive to a bench trial on the day of the trial if your attorney knows the judge to be fair and impartial.
 The State might successfully oppose your waiver to the bench, but that’s okay.
 The slight increase in court costs would have been money well spent.

 There are other reasons, especially in more serious felony cases, why you might want to waive to a bench trial.
 But even in cases such as these, I would not recommend you waive this precious right at your arraignment.
 Your attorney should at least review all the evidence against you first and then decide if it’s in your best interest to waive your jury trial rights.
 If you were arrested for DUI anywhere in the State of Delaware, I would like to help.
-I offer free initial consultations in all Delaware drunk driving cases.
+I offer consultations in all Delaware drunk driving cases.